• Skip to main content

 Knowledge of the Fisheries:

-A comprehensive understanding of tides, fish behavior, habitat preferences, and the ecosystem is essential for any professional fishing guide.
-Additionally, an intimate relationship with weather, ocean currents and local regulations, is critical for ensuring a successful and ethical operation.
+A comprehensive understanding of fish behavior, habitat preferences, and the ecosystem is essential for any professional fishing guide.
+Whether you’re reading tides and ocean currents on saltwater flats or dissecting a tailwater trout run, an intimate knowledge of local conditions and regulations is critical for running a successful, ethical operation.

 Proficiency in Fly Fishing Techniques: